urbit/docs/tutorials/arvo/arvo.md

 Cards are the vane-specific portion of a move.
 Each vane defines a protocol for interacting with other vanes (via Arvo) by defining four types of cards: tasks, gifts, notes, and signs.

-When one vane is `%pass`ed a card in its `++task` (defined in zuse), Arvo activates the `++call` gate with the card as its argument.
-To produce a result, the vane `%give`s one of the cards defined in its `++gift`.
-If the vane needs to request something of another vane, it `%pass`es it a `++note` card.
-When that other vane returns a result, Arvo activates the `++take` gate of the initial vane with one of the cards defined in its `++sign`.
+When one vane is `%pass`ed a card in its `task` (defined in zuse), Arvo activates the `+call` gate with the card as its argument.
+To produce a result, the vane `%give`s one of the cards defined in its `gift`.
+If the vane needs to request something of another vane, it `%pass`es it a `note` card.
+When that other vane returns a result, Arvo activates the `+take` gate of the initial vane with one of the cards defined in its `sign`.

-In other words, there are only four ways of seeing a move: (1) as a request seen by the caller, which is a `++note`.
-(2) that same request as seen by the callee, a `++task`.
-(3) the response to that first request as seen by the callee, a `++gift`.
-(4) the response to the first request as seen by the caller, a `++sign`.
+In other words, there are only four ways of seeing a move: (1) as a request seen by the caller, which is a `note`.
+(2) that same request as seen by the callee, a `task`.
+(3) the response to that first request as seen by the callee, a `gift`.
+(4) the response to the first request as seen by the caller, a `sign`.

-When a `++task` card is passed to a vane, Arvo calls its `++call` gate, passing it both the card and its duct.
+When a `task` `card` is `%pass`ed to a vane, Arvo calls its `+call` gate, passing it both the card and its duct.
 This gate must be defined in every vane.
 It produces two things in the following order: a list of moves and a possibly modified copy of its context.
 The moves are used to interact with other vanes, while the new context allows the vane to save its state.
 The next time Arvo activates the vane it will have this context as its subject.

 This overview has detailed how to pass a card to a particular vane.
-To see the cards each vane can be `%pass`ed as a `++task` or return as a `++gift` (as well as the semantics tied to them), each vane's public interface is explained in detail in its respective overview.
+To see the cards each vane can be `%pass`ed as a `task` or return as a `gift` (as well as the semantics tied to them), each vane's public interface is explained in detail in its respective overview.

 ##### ovum

 A pair of a `wire` and a `curd`, with a `curd` being like a typeless `card`.
 The reason for a typeless `card` is that this is the data structure which Arvo uses to communicate with the runtime, and Unix events have no type.
 Then the `wire` here is (always?) the default Unix `wire`, namely `//`.

+#### Arvo cores

+`arvo.hoon` has four additional cores that encode the functionality of Arvo.
+The [larval core](#larval-stage-core), [structural interface core](#structural-interface-core), and [implementation core](#implementation-core) each have five arms, called `+come`, `+load`, `+peek`, `+poke`, and `+wish`.
+Of these five arms, only `+poke` affects the [Arvo state](#the-state), while the rest leave the state invariant.
+Thus `+poke` is the aforementioned transition function that sends Arvo from one state to the next.

+A short summary of the purpose of each these arms are as follows:

+ - `+poke` is the transition function that moves Arvo from one state to the next.
+ - `+come` is...
+ - `+peek` is...
+ - `+load` is...
+ - `+wish` is...

-#### Section 3bE Arvo Core
+##### Section 3bE Arvo Core

-Need to ask wtf this is.
-It has no poke arm?
+This core defines helper functions that are called in the larval and adult cores.
+These helper functions are placed here for safety so that they do not have access to the entire state of Arvo, which is contained in the structural interface core.
+One reason this core is required is that the Arvo interface has only five arms and additional arms are required to perform everything the kernel needs to do in a clean manner, so they must be segregated from the other three cores that stick to the five-arm paradigm.

-#### Implementation core
+##### Implementation core

-I think this is where Arvo lives most of the time?
-It talks about "external events", which I think means either things from Unix or vanes or both.
+This core is where the real legwork of the Arvo kernel is performed during the adult stage.
+It does not communicate with Unix directly, rather it is called by the structural interface core.

-#### Structural interface core
+##### Structural interface core

-The poke arm says something about "upgrade the kernel", maybe this is in use when... upgrading the kernel?
+This core could be thought of as the primary "adult core" - the one that is in operation for the majority of its lifecycle and the one that contains the [Arvo state](#the-state).
+This core should be thought of as an interface - that is, the amount of work the code does here is minimal as its main purpose is to be the core that communicates with Unix, and Unix should not be able to access deeper functions stored in the implementation core and 3bE core on its own.
+Thus, arms in this core are there primarily to call arms in the implementation core and 3bE core.

-#### Larval stage core
+##### Larval stage core

 This core is in use only during the larval stage of Arvo, which is after the Arvo kernel has compiled itself but before it has "broken symmetry" by acquiring identity and entropy, the point at which the larval stage has concluded.
 We call this breaking symmetry because prior to this point, every Urbit is completely identical.
 The larval stage performs the following steps in order: